 The memory partition is fixed and cannot be changed.
 It is determined during production of the TOE and is solely dependent on the MIFARE configuration (refer to section 2.2).
-Note that the major versions of the TOE have different total memory sizes (refer to section 2.2.6).
-This does not influence the partition itself, but the available memory size in the Application-ROM and Application-EEPROM.

 The memory segmentation can be defined in the System Mode.
 The segmentation is active when the CPU switches to the User Mode.
 The segments and the access rights to Special Function Registers related to hardware components are defined in the MMU Segment Table.
 The MMU Segment Table stores five values for each segment: The memory access rights, the virtual start address of the segment, the virtual end address of the segment, the address offset for the segment and the access rights for Special Function Registers accessible from within the segment.
 The address offset is used to relocate the segment anywhere in the memory map.
 The resulting address computed by the MMU is also subject to the partition of the memories.
 Up to 64 segments can be defined in the MMU Segment Table.
 Special values in the memory access rights allow to specify less segments and to distribute the MMU Segment Table in several parts.